airbytehq/airbyte/docs/integrations/sources/google-sheets.md

 4. For **Source name**, enter a name to help you identify this source.
 5. Select your authentication method:
   - **(Recommended)** Select **Authenticate via Google (OAuth)** from the Authentication dropdown, click **Sign in with Google** and complete the authentication workflow.
+6. For **Spreadsheet Link**, enter the link to the Google spreadsheet.
+To get the link, go to the Google spreadsheet you want to sync, click **Share** in the top right corner, and click **Copy Link**.
+7. (Optional) You may enable the option to **Convert Column Names to SQL-Compliant Format**.
+Enabling this option will allow the connector to convert column names to a standardized, SQL-friendly format.
+For example, a column name of `Café Earnings 2022` will be converted to `cafe_earnings_2022`.
+We recommend enabling this option if your target destination is SQL-based (ie Postgres, MySQL).
+Set to false by default.
+8. Click **Set up source** and wait for the tests to complete.
 <!-- /env:cloud -->
 <!-- env:oss -->